Gallatin Valley Mall

 Gallatin Valley Mall is a shopping mall located in Bozeman, Montana, United States that opened in 1980.
+It was known as Main Mall until 1999.
 Its anchors are Macy's (formerly The Bon Marché), Jo-Ann Fabrics, and Barnes & Noble.
-It also has a Rocky Mountain Bank and a Regal Cinemas.
+It also had a Rocky Mountain Bank and a Regal Cinemas.
 In 2013, a Petco was built.
 On June 4, 2020, it was announced that JCPenney would be closing as part of a plan to close 154 stores nationwide.
 The store closed in October 2020.